Okay, so there’s a downside.

 Also, if you’re a regular Facebook2 user sharing non-editorial content, your best bet for getting your update seen by friends is to have a birthday, have a baby, win an award, or get married.

 In short: The hippie web is dead and all brands must either embrace the professionalisation of social media or get left behind in a filter bubble deprived of oxygen.

 The advancements in communication technology are developing rapidly.
 The emerging money web is moving fast.
 And we’ve been living with social media for more than a decade now.
 From a historical perspective, we should be expecting the next shift sooner rather later.
 At the very least, we shouldn’t be surprised.

 Still, our social media usage is deeply ingrained in our communicative behaviour.
-Companies like Facebook, Google, and Apple are already influencing our media consumption at an impressive level.
-Can whatever comes next really impact these giants — or must the next phase come from them?
+Companies like Facebook, Apple, Amazon, Netflix, and Google (FAANG) are already influencing our media consumption at an impressive level.

 In the long-term, blockchain technology might prove to be such a disruptive force3.
 Altruistic open-source solutions would outperform private social networks and resist the gliding concentration of centralised power.
 Blockchain technology might be what will reshape our lives after social media.